 Several candidates lose their readers right at the start with their career summary.
 Undoubtedly, employers read this part of your resume, but occasionally they plow through vague pufferies like, “Accomplished professional seeking career growth.”
 Don’t you think such statements are overused and are pretty general?
 That’s the waste of valuable space.

-If you are filling your resume with wall-to-wall text featuring five varieties of fonts, it will the employer certainly is going to get a headache.
+If you are filling your resume with wall-to-wall text featuring five varieties of fonts, the employer certainly will get a headache.
 So, you can display your resume to various other people before sending it out.
 Ask them whether they find it visually attractive or not?
-If what you have in your resume is hard on the eyes, you need to revise.
+If what you have in your resume is hard on the eyes, you need to revise it.

-You may be tempted, such as eliminating the mentioning of the jobs that you did to make extra money for school.
-Generally, however, the soft skills that you’ve developed from such experiences (e.g., time management, work ethic ) are more important to employers than your expectations.
+You may be tempted to avoid mentioning the jobs you did to make extra money for school.
+Generally, however, the soft skills you’ve developed from such experiences (e.g., time management, work ethic ) are more important to employers than your expectations.

-In such a case, you need to double-check the info that you’ve entered in your resume, and most importantly, the contact number and your email id.
+In such a case, you need to double-check the info you’ve entered in your resume and, most importantly, the contact number and your email id.
 After changing it, you’ll start getting the calls you’ve been expecting.
-So, taken-for-granted details need to be perfectly checked while narrating the resume, as one little mistake can actually kill some huge job opportunities for you.
+So, taken-for-granted details need to be perfectly checked while narrating the resume, as one little mistake can kill some huge job opportunities for you.

-Narrating a resume isn’t that comfy, but you shouldn’t step back from investing time, as this one document can actually decide your future!
-If you ask what catches the recruiter’s eyes the most, then right from career objective to your contact info, experience section, design & appearance, everything is playing a vital role in bringing you your dream job.
+Narrating a resume isn’t that comfy, but you shouldn’t step back from investing time, as this one document can decide your future!
+For example, suppose you ask what catches the recruiter’s eyes the most, then right from career objective to your contact info, experience section, design & appearance.
+In that case, everything plays a vital role in bringing you your dream job.